 Living With Hearing Loss

-- Speak clearly but don't shout.
+- Speak clearly, but don't shout.

 Take Good Care of Your Ears

 If you work in a noisy workplace, talk to your employer about ear safety.
-The National Institute for Occupational Safety and Health (NIOSH) recommends that employers in noisy plants install barrier walls or mufflers to protect their workers' hearing.
+The National Institute for Occupational Safety and Health (NIOSH) recommends that employers install barrier walls or mufflers in noisy plants to protect their workers' hearing.